 What about Maid Marian?

-Maid Marian receiving a dagger from Robin Hood - film 1922
+Maid Marian receiving a dagger - film 1922

 Robin Hood and Maid Marian were not linked in the earliest stories.
 Maid Marian was a figure in the May Games festivities, possibly the Queen of the May.
 A jolly fat Friar usually accompanied her in the frolicsome plays and stories.
 She was often represented as a feisty character and a skilled archer in her own right.